vidjil/vidjil/doc/vidjil-format.md

 Note that other elements could be added by some program (such as `tag`, to identify some clones, or `clusters`, to further cluster some clones, see below).

+Since release web-2025-10, you can include analysis content inside vidjil filen under `analysis` key.
+This allow to have some process that pre-compute some extra-information as clustering.

 <!-- tangle: analysis-example1.vidjil -->
 ``` javascript
 {